Soo Locks - a Wonder of Engineering and Human Ingenuity

 The Federal Government and the Soo Locks

-Within a few years, commerce through the canal had grown to national importance, and the need for new locks became clear.
-The funds required exceeded the state's capabilities, and thus, in 1881 the locks were transferred to the United States government, and were placed under the jurisdiction of the U.S. Army Corps of Engineers.
-The Corps has operated the locks, toll free, since that time.
+Within a few years commerce through the canal had grown to national importance and the need for new locks became clear.
+The funds required exceeded the state's capabilities and in 1881 the locks were transferred to the United States government, and were placed under the jurisdiction of the U.S. Army Corps of Engineers.
+The Corps has operated the locks toll free since that time.

 The St. Marys River is the only water connection between Lake Superior and the other Great Lakes.
 There is a section of the river known as the St. Marys Rapids where the water falls about 21 feet from the level of Lake Superior to the level of the lower lakes.
 This natural barrier through navigation made necessary the construction of the locks project known as the St. Marys Falls Canal.